Win prizes in the Evening News Angling Direct Specimen Catch contest

 Archant © 2012

-The Evening News and Angling Direct have hit the ground running for the start of the coarse fishing season by teaming up to launch a new competition which offers prizes for your catches.
+The Evening News and Angling Direct are hitting the ground running for the start of the coarse fishing season from midnight tonight by teaming up to launch a new competition which offers prizes for youR catches.

 Legions of rodmen, women and children have an extra incentive to pursue the fishes of their dreams from now onwards for the monthly winner will reel in £100 worth of tackle vouchers, with a £50 prize for the best under 16 entry.